anujshroff/Blackjack/Documents/RULES_REVIEW.md

 - Correct Basic Strategy for AI players

 ### ℹ️ Intentional Design Decisions
 - **No Surrender** - Not implemented by design.
-While some Vegas casinos offer late surrender, many don't.
+While some casinos offer late surrender, many don't.
 This is a valid game configuration.

 ### ⚠️ Potential Enhancements (Not Bugs)
 None identified.
 The implementation follows standard US blackjack rules correctly.